-The Contractor shall replace failed fluorescent lamps with new lamps of the same temperature color, and a Color Rendering Index (CRI) of at least eighty-five (85).
-For the purpose of re-lamping the main foyer, the Contractor shall demonstrate they have the necessary equipment to annually or as needed to re-lamp 25 feet or above.
+The Contractor shall replace failed fluorescent lamps with new lamps of the same temperature color, and a Color Rendering Index (CRI).
+For the purpose of relamping the main foyer, the Contractor shall demonstrate they have the necessary equipment too annually or as needed to re-lamp 25 feet or above.